NMminer1024/NMMiner/README.md

   <img src="fig/Licence.jpg" alt="Licence">
 </div>

- **Step 2**: Copy the the licence string back to licence code box, then click the button, you will something exciting if everything goes well.
+ **Step 2**: Copy the the licence string back to licence code box, then click the button, you will see something exciting if everything goes well.

  <div align="center">
   <img src="fig/active.jpg" alt="active">